zkparty/setup-mpc-ui/README.md

 [INFO]  snarkJS: ZKey Ok!
 ```
 Things to note from the transcript:
+* Contributions are reported from latest to earliest.
+The first contribution reported is from the beacon.
+It is followed by participant contributions in reverse order.
-* The hash string under 'Beacon generator' must match the hash of the Ethereum block used to generate the beacon.
+* The hexadecimal string under 'Beacon generator' must match the hash of the Ethereum block used to generate the beacon.
 This can be compared using a block explorer, such as [etherscan](https://etherscan.io).
 * If you made a contribution yourself and noted your hash for this circuit, verify it by locating your contribution, using your GitHub user name.
 * Other contributors' hashes can be verified using their public attestations.
   * For those that tweeted their attestation, the tweet will link to a GitHub gist that contains the hashes for all circuits.